Thesis and dissertation proofreading

 What supervisors do, only supervisors can do

-Your supervisors are required to provide you with guidance on content and structure, research design, and academic language throughout your thesis or dissertation journey.
-Never feel awkward about asking them for help in these areas, which go beyond the remit of professional proofreaders.
+Always remember that your supervisors are required to provide you with guidance on content and structure, research design, and academic language throughout your thesis or dissertation journey.
+Therefore, you should never feel awkward about asking them for help in these areas, which go beyond the remit of my thesis and dissetation proofreading services.

 How to get the most out of your thesis or dissertation supervisors